100% Free Consultation (225) 412-6348

 Louisiana Work Accident Lawyers

 Millions of people are injured at work every year, particularly in industrial occupations.
 Electrocution, falls from a height, and being struck by objects are the most common causes, but less common causes create serious injuries that are just as costly and painful.
 Work injuries are uniquely damaging to families because they rob households of reliable income.
-That not only creates financial instability but potentially puts the entire family at risk.
+That not only creates financial instability but also potentially puts the entire family at risk.

 If you or a loved one suffered an injury in an industrial accident or any incident at work, we understand the difficulties you are currently facing.
 Unfortunately, the tragedy isn’t over.
-Your employer may try to prevent you from filing a lawsuit or may try to find a way to weaken your cause.
+Your employer may try to prevent you from filing a lawsuit or may try to find a way to weaken your case.
 You must stay prepared to seek the compensation you need.

 Here’s what you need to do: call (888) 493-1629 or use our online form to speak with our Louisiana workplace accident attorneys as soon as possible.
 We can help!